therealjtgill/therealjtgill.github.io/index.md

 ### Memory Matrix

 The memory matrix literally just saves information that the controller tells it to save.
 Data in the memory matrix is accessed by addressing a particular *row* of the matrix.
+An example memory matrix is shown below.

 ![Example memory matrix](/assets/mem.png)

-The memory matrix is 15x8, meaning that there are 15 memory addresses (rows) that can have 8-bits of information stored in each address.
+The matrix is 15x8, meaning that there are 15 memory addresses (rows) that can have 8 "bits" of information stored in each address.
+I have to use "bits" in quotation marks because the values are in the range [0, 1].
+Analog bits...?

 ### Controller